 Bruce Pym is a Managing Director of Meridian Capital, an investment banking and M&A advisory firm.
 Pym practiced law for many years with Heller Ehrman and then, prior to joining Meridian Capital, left law practice to become President and CEO of an investment advisory firm, Elliott Cove Capital Management.

-Pym is currently Chair of the Board of 5th Avenue Theatre Foundation and member of the Board of the See Foundation.
-He previously served as Chair of the Boards of United Way of King County and 5th Avenue Theatre Association and member of the Boards and Executive Committees of the Fred Hutchinson Cancer Research Center and Seattle Repertory Theatre.
+Pym is currently Chair of the Board of 5th Avenue Theatre Foundation and member of the Boards of the Seattle Cancer Care Alliance and Mary See Foundation.
+He previously served as Chair of the Boards of United Way of King County and 5th Avenue Theatre Association and member of the Boards and Executive Committees of the Seattle Cancer Care Alliance and Mary See Foundation.
 He also served as President of the King County Bar Association.

 Pym is a graduate of the University of Washington, where he earned both his undergraduate and law degrees.